DFHack/dfhack/LUA_API.rst

   Valid fields of the structure may be accessed by subscript.

+  Primitive typed fields, i.e. numbers & strings, are converted to/from matching lua values.
+The value of a pointer is a reference to the target, or nil/NULL.
+Complex types are represented by a reference to the field within the structure; unless recursive lua table assignment is used, such fields can only be read.

-  In case of inheritance, *superclass* fields have precedence over the subclass, but fields shadowed in this way can still be accessed as ``ref['subclasstype.field']``.
+  **NOTE:** In case of inheritance, *superclass* fields have precedence over the subclass, but fields shadowed in this way can still be accessed as ``ref['subclasstype.field']``.
   This shadowing order is necessary because vtable-based classes are automatically exposed in their exact type, and the reverse rule would make access to superclass fields unreliable.